OHI-Science/ohi-science.github.io/_posts/2016-1-20-new-ohi-science-website-launch.md

 The Ocean Health Index team is proud to announce the launch of our redesigned [**OHI-Science.org**](http://ohi-science.org/) website!
 This site houses the science of the Ocean Health Index (OHI), and provides instruction for conducting independently-led OHI assessments, called OHI+ assessments.

-As the sister website to [OceanHealthIndex.org](http://oceanhealthindex.org), [**OHI-Science.org**](http://ohi-science.org/) allows visitors to easily access our freely-available data and methods and explore completed and ongoing assessments.
+As the sister website to <a href="http://oceanhealthindex.org" target="_blank">OceanHealthIndex.org</a>, [**OHI-Science.org**](http://ohi-science.org/) allows visitors to easily access our freely-available data and methods and explore completed and ongoing assessments.

 Since the OHI framework was developed in 2012 ([Halpern et al., 2012, *Nature*](/resources/publications#global)), eleven assessments have been completed, four of which are OHI+ assessments independently led by academic or government groups. [**OHI-Science.org**](http://ohi-science.org/)  provides acess to information about these assessments, as well as the knowledge and experience gained through the process.